drolsen/DRO-Matic/README.md

 It's expensive in the amount of land we used, expensive on the amount energy consumed from veg to harvest, even expensive to be consistent with successful crops year after year.

 In steps hydroponics, and vertical farming.
 We now have the technology to begin moving farms into a hydroponic setup that stacks vertically.
-This means no more time spent in large scale soil maintenance, crops can be summed up into much smaller spaces and thus operations can get bigger or rather concentrated if you will, and crop consistency is much easier to achieve.
+This means no more time spent in large scale soil maintenance, crops can be summed up into much smaller spaces and thus operations can get bigger (concentrated spaces if you will), and crop consistency is much easier to achieve.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BwgXb9h-Qgs
 " target="_blank"><img src="http://img.youtube.com/vi/BwgXb9h-Qgs/0.jpg"
-alt="" width="240" height="180" border="10" /></a>
+alt="" width="900" height="480" border="10" /></a>

 However, the big down side to moving to vertical farming or hydroponics in general means you do have to learn a lot about nutrients, dosing regiments, regiment drifting, EC/PPM and PH testing etc etc.